gitlabhq/gitlabhq/doc/development/licensing.md

 ## Unacceptable Licenses

-The following are licenses which are *not* acceptable to use:
+Libraries with the following licenses are acceptable for use:

 - [GNU GPL][GPL] (version 1, [version 2][GPLv2], [version 3][GPLv3], or any future versions): GPL-licensed libraries cannot be linked to from non-GPL projects.
 - [GNU AGPLv3][AGPLv3]: AGPL-licensed libraries cannot be linked to from non-GPL projects.

 ## Notes

+Decisions regarding the GNU GPL licenses are based on information provided by [The GNU Project][GNU-GPL-FAQ], as well as [the Open Source Initiative][OSI-GPL], which both state that linking GPL libraries makes the program itself GPL.

 If a gem uses a license which is not listed above, open an issue and ask.
 If a license is not included in the "acceptable" list, operate under the assumption that it is not acceptable.